Abdullah-usmaniii/CW2025/README.md

 - **Title Screen/Main Menu:** The game features a main menu that allows players to start a new game, access settings to adjust the background music volume.
 The main menu provides an intuitive instructions interface for explaining the game mechanics to the user.

+## 2.2 Additional features not implemented

+-

+## 3 Refactoring

+This Section will cover the design patterns implemented in various classes, the bugs fixed within the previous existing code, encapsulation implemented within the project, and the challenges faced during refactoring.

+## 3.1 Packages and their classes

+- **com.comp2042.app:** This package acts as the bridge or the Application layer.
+It connects the Logic package to the view package.

+  + **GameController:** This is the "brain" that connects input to action.
+When the GuiController detects a key press, it tells the GameController.
+GameController then tells Board.java to move a piece, and tells the GuiController to redraw.
+It exists here to decouple the View from the Logic.
+  + **Constants:** Constants class encapsulates all the constant values and links used in the project.
+The reason it is placed in the app package since the app package acts as the bridge package between other main packages.

+- **com.comp2042.events:** This package implements the Observer.
+It defines a standard way for different parts of the app to talk to each other (specifically, sending user input from the View to the Controller).

+  + **InputEventListener:** An interface defining what actions the user can take (move down, rotate, etc.).
+  + **MoveEvent:** A wrapper class that carries details about the event(e.g., did the user press a key).
+  + Reason for existence: This decoupling allows you to change the input method (e.g., adding joystick support) without rewriting the core game logic.

+- **com.comp2042.Logic:** This package contains the logic and the internal state of the game.
+It represents the Model, since it deals with what is happening in the game (math, grid, collisions).

+  + **Board and SimpleBoard:** These manage the game grid.
+They exist here because the state of the board (where blocks are) is the core data of the game.
+  + **Score:** Tracks the player's current points.
+  + **SoundManager:** Handles the audio logic in the game.
+  + **ViewData and DownData:** They exist to package up the state of the board and send it to the View without giving the View direct access to the complex Board logic.
+  + **Logic.bricks:** The reason for sub-packaging these brick class because these classes define the shapes and rotation states of individual bricks, and sub-packaging keeps the main Logic folder clean.

+- **com.comp2042.view:** This package handles the Graphical User Interface (GUI).
+Classes here are responsible for drawing images, rectangles, and text to the screen.
+They should not know the rules of Tetris; they just display what they are told.

+  + **GuiController:** This is the JavaFX controller linked to your FXML files.
+It creates Tetris objects and handles animations.
+It is the main file responsible for main visual aspects of the game.
+  + **GameOverPanel and NotificationPanel:** Custom UI components that appear as overlays after the game ends.
+  + **Main:** The entry point of JavaFX application.
+It sets up the stage and loads up the title screen which then allows the user to redirect to the game and other panels.
+  +  **PauseMenuController, TitleScreenController, InstructionsController:** These classes are additional classes that are used to boost user-friendly interfaces and allow the user to access the new addtional features implemented such as the controlling the music volume.

+- **com.comp2042.RotationOperations:** This is an utility package extracted to handle complex matrix math related to rotation.

+  + **BrickRotator:** Contains the math to rotate a 2D matrix tetris brick.